 Inverters and module strings

-The planning of larger photovoltaic systems for companies is made more complex by the fact that only solar modules with the same actual output should be connected to an inverter.
-In such a string, all modules must therefore have the same orientation, inclination and shading so that the inverter can efficiently convert the direct current into alternating current.
-Therefore, if different Hall roofssolar carports, solar canopies or open fields with different orientations, inclinations and shading, a module string must be calculated each time and connected to an MPP tracker of the inverters or an MPP tracker of a multi-string inverter.
-In order to remain at a system size of 700 kWp, around 80 strings must be calculated when planning a simple roof-mounted PV system of this size if the system is to have an east-west orientation, as the number of modules per string cannot be arbitrarily large either: the most powerful inverters today can convert a maximum of 1,000 volts per string, which corresponds to an output of around 20 modules.
+However, one usually plans different Hall roofs, Inverters, solar carports, solar canopies, or open-space fields with different orientations, tilts, and shading.
+The calculation takes place again every time a module string with a new MPP tracker of the inverter or an MPP tracker of a multi-string inverter is completely planned.
+To remain with a system size of 700 kWp, the planner already calculates about 80 strings for a simple roof PV system of this dimension if the system is to have an east-west orientation, as the number of modules per string also cannot be arbitrarily large: The most powerful inverters today can convert a maximum of 1,000 volts per string, which corresponds to a power of about 20 modules.

 Most of the time, inverters are in partial load operation